Helping you grow closer to God

 Very, very interesting that the decline of that organization over the next eight to ten years and interesting how God orchestrates things that you need to be vested when you leave a company and all those certain things and, you know how the market and things go up and down and up and down and he just felt like in integrity, if that’s the way they were going to operate once he left, he sold all of his stock, which was a lot.

 And it happened to be sold at the peak.
 And a few months later, the peak went to the pit.
 And see, I think God wanted to say to him, and wanted to remind us, “You know, you can bank on gift and on talent and you can fudge.
 Or you can make sure you have good people in responsible situations.
-And you can be bold and courageous and remove bad people in the right way, with the right attitude.”
+And you can be bold and courageous and remove bad people in the right way, in the right attitude.”

 And then you refuse to compromise.
-And there will be some short-term pain but it produces great long-term gain.
+And there will be some short-term pain, but it produces great long-term gain.